PAT HARRINGTON JR. - January 6

 BOB ELLIOTT - February 2

-Like Ray, both a comedy and an improv genius.
+Like his partner Ray, both a comedy and an improv genius.

 Comedian (radio's Bob and Ray), actor,